nivlab/nivturk-templates/questionnaires/README.md

 #### jspsych-mental-health-alert

 The mental-health-alert plugin displays a page that provides redirects to free-to-access mental health resources for participants.
 Required inclusion under the Daw lab IRB for any study involving self-report symptom measures.

+## Notes
+Though most of the code has been tested, we cannot guarantee that it free of error.
+We encourage users to double-check questionnaire contents and outputs for typos, scoring errors, and other bugs prior to online use.

+The self-report measures in this folder have been contributed by members of different labs.
+As such, some measures may be approved under some but not all IRBs.
+Consult your IRB approval before using online.

 ## Contributing